-By 1 July 2014, families in every part of NSW will have access to an ALNSW Coordinator, known as a Linker.
-Linkers work with people with disability, their families and carers to help them plan for their future, build on their strengths and skills, and develop networks in their own communities so they can do what they want with their lives - outside of the traditional disability service system.
+Ability Links NSW Coordinators, or “Linkers” as they are known, work with people with disability who are aged 9 to 64 years, their families and carers to help them plan for their future, build on their strengths and skills, and develop networks in their own communities so they can do what they want with their lives - outside of the traditional disability service system.

 Linkers also work with local communities to help them become more welcoming and inclusive of people with disability.

 Ability Links NSW launched in the Hunter area in July 2014 to align with the National Disability Insurance Scheme trial.
 Ability Links NSW has now expanded so that families in every part of NSW have access to a Linker.
 As part of the expansion ADHC met with Aboriginal community members and non government organisations to spread the word about Ability Links and to encourage Aboriginal non government organisations to participate in the tender process.